RosscoIMF/S.P.R.I.N.G./README.md

 Ut tensio, sic vis.

 Standalone executable.
 No need for installation.
-Run SPRING.exe to start.
+Unzip and run SPRING.exe to start.

 S.P.R.I.N.G was designed to help you analyze and reverse-engineer springs by measuring their physical properties and applying Hooke’s Law to calculate a spring’s potential energy (PE).
 You can then compare the PE to the muzzle energy (ME) to evaluate how efficiently the rifle converts the spring’s stored energy into kinetic energy.